ruyrybeyro/chrootvpn/README.md

 KNOWN FEATURES
 ==============

+- The Web page of Mobile access portal has to open in a browser and allow login with or without this script/SNX/CShell installed;

 - The user installing/running the script has to got sudo rights (for root);

 - For the CShell daemon to start automatically upon the user XDG login, the user must be able to sudo /usr/bin/vpn.sh or /usr/local/bin/vpn.sh *without* a password;